afabor/CI-Milestone/README.md

 Another issue I have had with this project is with media queries.

 When I put my website on a smaller screen, the divs after the carousel all seeem to merge into one.
-I am not sure why this happens as they are all separate divs.
+The way in which I fixed this was by removing each page from having a height of 100vh and just gave them a minimum height of 300px.
+This was a really big discovery as my screens would only work cohesively until a certain breakpoint, before they all started to merge into one.

-I have attempted different things in order to troubleshoot this, but nothing I have tried seems to work.
-The actual components act the way I want them to in terms of layout, but they all unfortunately overlap each other so you cannot see the Bootstrap grid variables at their fullest potential.
+I had also faced and issue with getting my carousel to slide on its own, without having to press the individual buttons to get it to slide.
+The slide class should work in Bootstrap, but this may be another thing that I have to work out.

 ## What Went Well